-Team Manitoba Finishes in Third Place
+Team Manitoba Finishes in Third Place in 2011

 The 2011 Western Canada Summer Games in Kamloops concluded with Team Manitoba finishing in third place.
 Manitoba accumulated a total of 166 Flag Points – based on a ranking and scoring system in each individual sport – to maintain its standing from the previous Games in 2007.
 British Columbia placed first with 213 points.
 Alberta was second with 187.
 Saskatchewan placed fourth with 159 points, followed by the North West Territories with 33, Yukon with 30 and Nunavut with 6.